marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

  - Added save button handling that is always immediate.
 Added support for blur and focus event listeners (defined in superclass TextField).
  - Built using CkEditor 3.2 as downloaded from http://ckeditor.com/download on 26 February 2010.
+ - Added hack to change blur() to be forceBlur() to avoid 100ms delay that focusmanager.js has for its blur function.
+This fixes a bug in which the 'Hit server' button's onclick event would fire before the CKEditor's blur so that it would sometimes seem like you lost an update that wouldn't be seen until you clicked another button.
 0.1 (21 February 2010)
  - Initial take based on the TinyMCEEditor code in the Vaadin incubator SVN on 18 February 2010.
  - Built using CkEditor 3.1 as downloaded from http://ckeditor.com/download on 18 February 2010.